 Best-of-Breed Tool Plug-ins

-Mojo has a broad collection of built-in tool integrations and plug-ins, including integrations with scripted languages such as Ant, Maven, Python and Make.
+Mojo has a broad collection of built-in tool integration and plug-ins, including integration with scripted languages such as Ant, Maven, Python and Make.
 With support for all popular open source and commercial source control systems, commonly used static code analysis and testing tools, and scripted deploy processes, getting your operational processes staged and ready for use is easy.
 Plus, if there's a tool that is not supported out of the box, writing your own integration is a snap—no Java or other coding is required.

 Smart Processing of Operational Tasks

 Mojo allows you to define complex steps within your operational job stream with conditional logic and step dependencies.
 This allows you to carefully define if-else processing to prevent the execution of a given step if the prior step fails.
 Your deployment steps can be prevented if your testing step fails.
 This level of conditional logic allows you to define job streams to address your unique DevOps needs.

 Streamlined Hand-Offs and Intra-Team Coordination